 Magento vs SuiteCommerce: ROI

-With a patchwork solution like Magento, understanding your total cost can be difficult, especially as you begin to add third-party integrations and other IT support costs into the mix.
+When it comes to a modular solution like Magento, calculating the total cost of ownership can be a complex task, particularly as you start incorporating third-party integrations and accounting for other IT support costs.

 While Magento's licensing prices are competitive, and it even provides a freemium plan through Magento Open Source, you may find that the total investment in terms of time, effort, and cost to establish and maintain a Magento solution can significantly exceed that of SuiteCommerce.

 Indeed, our experience suggests that the set-up of a Magento solution can often cost 2-3 times that of a SuiteCommerce deployment.
 Additionally, managing a Magento deployment can be more labor-intensive, leading to increased operational headaches.